johnzhang1051/discordant-transcript-attempt/README.md

 - Identified # of promoters each transcript has
 - Compared screened vs. non-screened for GC %, Transcript Overlaps, and Transcript Length
 - Analyzed SOX10 guides, found that guide effect was much stronger (negative) for melanoma cell-lines
+- Using the resubmission discordant + correlated lists, I analyzed guide effects on Melanoma vs. Non-Melanoma cell-lines

 ## Next Steps
-- Looking at guides that target discordant transcripts, see guide effects on Melanoma vs. Non-Melanoma cell-lines
+- Filter cell-lines to only MITF-M high expressing cell-lines, rerun guide effect analysis
+- Create final annotated table of transcripts we want to screen